kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   Filter

-One of the ResourceClaims satisfying these criteria is picked randomly and deallocation is requested by setting the Deallocate field.
+One of the ResourceClaims satisfying these criteria is picked randomly and deallocation is requested by setting the ResourceClaimStatus.DeallocationRequested field.
 The scheduler then needs to wait for the resource driver to react to that change and deallocate the resource.

 This may make it possible to run the Pod